Table of Contents

 A Medicaid applicant must have income and assets under a specified amount to be eligible for long-term care Medicaid.
 If Estate Planning activities are conducted well in advance of the need for Medicaid long-term care, a family is able to protect many of their assets.
 For a deeper understanding of the importance of doing Medicaid Estate Planning prior to the need for care, it is important to understand some Medicaid related terms.

 Medicaid Asset Limit

-In 2022, a Medicaid applicant is generally limited to $2,000 in assets.
+In 2024, a Medicaid applicant is generally limited to $2,000 in assets.
 There is, however, some variance based on the state in which one resides.
-To see state-specific asset limits, click here.
+See state-specific asset limits.
 Some higher valued assets, such as one’s primary home, are usually exempt (not counted) from the asset limit.

 Asset Spend Down